ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse.md

 You can follow the BES QE SIG on [Twitter](https://twitter.com/BES_QE_SIG), too.

+{% capture callout %}
-__All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-Liverpool).
-Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__
+All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-Liverpool).
+Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.
+{% endcapture %}
+{% include callout.html content=callout colour=alert %}

 # 1. Create a reproducible report using Markdown